Prof. Wolfe is leading a two-year research project entitled New Directions in Philosophical Theology (2019-2021).

-Prof. Wolfe is currently working on two large research projects:
+Prof. Wolfe is also working on two long-term research projects:

 - Eschatology and Modern European Thought, continuing her work on the impact of eschatological thought on nineteenth- and twentieth-century European philosophy (under contract with Oxford University Press), and

 In addition to work on two monographs, these projects overlap with participation in several research networks: